Milnor invariants of string links, trivalent trees, and configuration space integrals: Main Results

 \subsection{Cohomology classes in spaces of link maps}

-We will now use the fact that graph cocycles give rise to not only homotopy string link invariants in the classical dimension $d=3$ but also cohomology classes of arbitrary degree in $\mathrm{Link}(\coprod_{i=1}^m \R, \R^d)$ for $d>3$.
-Recall the integration maps\footnote{Note that the defect $k$ in (\ref{CochainMap}) is unrelated to the $k$ in the filtrations of the space of cocycles in $\HD^0_n$ in the previous section.} (\ref{CochainMap}),
+We will now observe that the graph cocycles which give rise to homotopy long link invariants in the classical dimension $d=3$ also yield cohomology classes of arbitrarily high degree in $\mathrm{Link}(\coprod_{i=1}^m \R, \R^d)$ for $d>3$.

+\begin{theorem} There is a subalgebra of cohomology classes in $\mathrm{Link}(\coprod_{i=1}^m \R, \R^d)$ isomorphic to the polynomial algebra on Milnor homotopy invariants. \end{theorem}